 Depending on which languages you need, you can enter text by using the Character Map or ASCII character codes.
-To learn how to automatically insert ASCII character codes using the Symbol gallery, see Insert symbols.
+To learn how to automatically insert ASCII character codes by using the Symbol gallery, see Insert symbols.

 Display right-to-left text

 Text direction refers to the reading order, alignment, and overall layout of screen elements.
-When right-to-left and left-to-right texts are used together in the same sentence, paragraph, or control, the combined text is known as "mixed".
+When right-to-left and left-to-right texts are used together in the same sentence, paragraph, or control, the combined text is known as "mixed."